 Chickenpox occurs most frequently in the winter and early spring.
-Approximately 90% of chickenpox cases occur in children 1 to 14 years of age, and 90% of people have had chickenpox by their early 20's.
 The disease is usually mild, and not life threatening in otherwise healthy children, but can be more serious in newborn babies and adults.
 A person usually has only one episode of chickenpox, but the virus can lie dormant within the body and resurface later in life causing shingles (herpes zoster).
 More severe but rare complications of chickenpox include pneumonia (lung infection), skin infection, blood infection, or brain involvement.